 Fr.
 Boucher, by God’s providence, lived to be much older.
 When he returned to Canada in 1964, he spent the next 20 years translating Marcel’s writings from Vietnamese into French.
 Fr.
 Boucher had such a mastery of both languages that his translations are considered perfect.
-In all, he collected, copied, translated, and preserved for us four volumes of Marcel’s writings: his Autobiography, Conversations, Correspondence, and Miscellaneous Writings.
+In all, he collected, copied, translated, and preserved for us four volumes of Marcel’s writings: his Autobiography, Conversations, Correspondence, and Other Writings.

 Father Boucher knew Marcel better than anyone on this earth, having been his spiritual director from the time of Van’s entrance into the Redemptorists until Van’s death in 1959.
 Fr.
 Boucher himself died in July of 1991, aged 84, after having successfully introduced Marcel’s Cause of Beatification.
 Here is what the holy French Canadian Redemptorist missionary had to say about his spiritual son, the beloved little brother of St. Thérèse: